JSotres/FSAS-ForceSpectroscopyAnalysisSoftware-MatLab/README.md

-# FSAS: Force Spectroscopy Analysis Software (MatLab version)
+# FSAS: AFM Force Spectroscopy Analysis Software (MatLab version)

 Graphical interface for analysis of AFM force ramps and force volume files.

 Developed with App Designer in MatLab R2019a.